hanlizhang/first-move/TASKS.md

 # First Move — Delivery Plan

-> The Next.js Web app and the independent Expo Mobile app are implemented through the current Mobile v1 Focus, Tasks/Habits, and authenticated sync increments.
+> The Next.js Web app and the independent Expo Mobile app are implemented through the current Mobile v1 Focus, Tasks/Habits, authenticated sync, and Today v1 increments.
 Remaining work is tracked explicitly below and in the release backlog.

 ## Current implementation status